ooexiaoo/onlinegarden/src/site/notes/⚡ MISC/✍🏻 Note Topics.md

 - [ ] When comfort becomes crutches
 - [ ] What if we are imprisoned on earth
 - [ ] Frequency Illusion
-- [ ] Effects of being in constant silos and echo chambers (twitter, youtube, social media, even friends and family)
+- [ ] Effects of being in constant silos and echo chambers (twitter, YouTube, social media, even friends and family)
 - [x] [[🌍 Areas/📧  Letters To No One/Exploring Consciousness in Modern Western Culture\|Exploring Consciousness in Modern Western Culture]]
 - [ ] [[Transactional Analysis\|Transactional Analysis]]
 - [ ] https://yesterweb.org/no-to-web3/